petkivim/json-ld-node-examples/README.md

 ## Example 4

-[Example 4](example4.js) shows how to map data from different sources that use ad hoc key names to the Schema.org standard URLs.
-After the data is normalized it can be combined.
+[Example 4](example4.js) shows how to map data from different sources and translate ad hoc terminology to Schema.org terms.
+After the data is normalized, it can be combined.

 **Original values:**

 ```
+Data source 1:
 {
   "@context": {
     "@vocab": "http://schema.org/",